 Alternative sewage treatment may be required.

+Public Safety Answering Point: A recommendation provided by the Public Safety Answering Point.

-Fire Control: A review provided by the Cache County Fire District identifying any items related to providing the proposed subdivision with adequate fire protection and suppression services including, but not limited to:
+Fire Control: A review, and recommendation, provided by the Cache County Fire District identifying any items related to providing the proposed subdivision with adequate fire protection and suppression services including, but not limited to:

 Ability to meet the requirements of the International Fire Code.

-Suitable equipment access based on the needs of the proposed use including, but not limited to, sufficient roadway improvements (minimum width, structural stability, turnaround capabilities, year round maintenance, and other legal requirements).
+Suitable equipment access based on the needs of the proposed use including, but not limited to, sufficient roadway improvements (minimum width, structural stability, turnaround capabilities, year-round maintenance, and other legal requirements).

 Access to suitable water supply for fire protection (water tenders, hydrants, storage tanks, residential fire sprinklers, or as otherwise required).